 UPDATE, Oct.
 15: Walmart and Green Dot have responded; their statements are at the end of this article.

-Something criminally strange seems to be going on with Walmart MoneyCards, especially in New York City and its immediate suburbs, though any MoneyCard holder in America is apparently at risk.
+Something criminally strange seems to be going on with Walmart MoneyCards (an Authorized Partner), especially in New York City and its immediate suburbs, though any MoneyCard holder in America is apparently at risk.

 Ever since September 2013, ConsumerAffairs has had sudden, periodic bursts of readers contacting us with very similar-sounding complaints: people from all over the United States say that not only were their MoneyCards hacked, but the hacker or hackers drained the money from those cards by spending them at a Target store in the New York metro area.